 "Rhinox is with him now.
 He's just ... sad.
 He doesn't even want to talk or anything.
 Optimus already kind of blames himself for this," - Cheetor tugged at his shirt - "and there's Predacons all over and ..."

-And now he finds out that a friend of his was murdered a year and a half ago and was hidden on the Axalon the whole time, thought Airazor, suppressing a shudder.
+And now he finds out that a friend of his was murdered a year ago and was hidden on the Axalon the whole time, thought Airazor, suppressing a shudder.
 She got up and patted Cheetor on the shoulder.
 "Do you want to talk?"

 The pilot shook his head.
 "Nah, I'm ... well, not fine, I just want to work for a bit and feel useful."